keleog/PidginUNMT/README.md

 This repository contains the implementation of an Unsupervised NMT model from West African Pidgin (Creole) to English without a single parallel sentence used during training.

+Key results:

+1. The alignment of Pidgin word vectors with English word vectors which achieves a Nearest Neighbor accuracy of 0.1282.This aligned vector will be helpful in the performance of various downstream tasks and transfer of models from English to Pidgin.

+2. The creation of an Unsupervised Neural Machine Translation model between Pidgin and English which achieves a BLEU score of 20.82 from English to Pidgin and 21.59 from Pidgin to English.

 ## Dependencies

 * Python 3